Overview of Alcohol Abuse

 Incidence & Prevalence of Alcohol Abuse

-Alcohol use typically begins in the late teens and early twenties, although a substantial number of people start drinking even earlier.
-The National Institutes of Health (NIH) reports that the younger the age, the greater the chance the person will abuse or become dependent on alcohol.
+Alcohol use typically begins in the late teens and early twentiesalthough a substantial number of people start drinking even earlier.
+The National Institutes of Health (NIH) reports that the younger a person starts drinking, the greater the chance he/she will abuse or become dependent on alcohol.

 According to a February 2011 report from the World Health Organization (WHO), alcohol contributes to approximately 2.5 million deaths each year worldwide (nearly 4 percent of all deaths).
 About 6 percent of all male deaths and 1 percent of all female deaths are related to harmful effects of alcohol.
 In young people ages 1529, 320,000 (9 percent) of all deaths are alcohol related.

-In January 2013, the CDC issued a sobering report indicating that binge drinkingdefined as consuming 4 or more drinks on one occasion for femalesoccurs about 1 in 8 women and 1 in 5 high school girls.
+In January 2013, the Center for Disease Control and Prevention (CDC) issued a sobering report indicating that binge drinkingdefined as consuming 4 or more drinks on one occasion for femalesoccurs about 1 in 8 women and 1 in 5 high school girls.
 According to the CDC, binge drinking increases the risk for several health problems in women, including breast cancer, STDs, heart disease, and unwanted pregnancy.